magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/drawtrace.md

 11. The general guidance is that draws should not exceed 2ms.
 In the example below, you can see numerous draws exceeding that threshold which can lead to bad performance. <Image url= {require("/img/developer-tools/lumin-aosp-tools/drawtrace/drawtrace_exceed2ms.png")} >Run SQL Query</Image>

 You can examine any of your traces using these steps as guidance.

-### Known Issues

-This section details known issues with DrawTrace.
-Currently, there is one known issue where user builds do not show all the statistics that can be captured with draw tracing.
-A user build trace may look like this:
-<Image url= {require("/img/developer-tools/lumin-aosp-tools/drawtrace/drawtrace_known_issue.png")}>Known Issue for User Builds</Image>

-Magic Leap is actively working to fix this.